Updated A.Y. 2019-2020

 Students are supposed to be attending, or have attended, the course of Statistics and Econometrics, and having some knowledge of the concepts of lists and websites.
 Knowledge of html and programming best practices could be a plus, while being able to manage comma separated files is a prerequisite.
 In each class, we will compile a code on the scheduled topic (see below).

 PASS or FAIL.
-The final exam consists of a take-home assignment to be returned (via email) at least one week before the expected exam registration.
+The final exam consists of a take-home assignment to be returned (via email) at least one week before the expected exam date.

 Suggested Text and Readings